 As an Occupational Therapist I work with a diverse range of people to help them overcome the effects of disability caused by physical or psychological illness, ageing or accident.
 My aim is to understand each person’s requirements and lifestyle so that I can create the best treatment plan for them.
 Teaching a range of students with differing needs has enhanced my skills of assessing the needs of each individual student, and adapting course content and delivery style to meet these needs.

-Since completing my teaching diploma I have continued my professional development and my own yoga practice with attending a wide range of workshops with various teachers, I have been inspired by my teachers Angie Blowers, Gillian Russel and Scaravelli inspired yoga teachers Louise Simmons and Bill Wood.
+Since completing my teaching diploma I have continued my professional development and my own yoga practice with attending a wide range of workshops and training with various teachers, I have been inspired by my teachers Angie Blowers, Gillian Russel and Scaravelli inspired yoga teachers Louise Simmons and Bill Wood.

 A particularly challenging but rewarding community project I worked on was a course entitled the Skills for Healthy Living.
 I was one of three tutors who were involved with supporting individuals from deprived areas to take control of their lives, increase skills, confidence,and knowledge to live a healthy life.
 Some had mental health needs e.g. bipolar or depression, some had learning difficulties/disabilities e.g. dyslexia, dyspraxia and Asperger’s and some had physical illnesses such as cancer, osteoporosis and rheumatoid arthritis.
 I developed my own skills and introduced people to the benefits of yoga.